-This study forms part of the work needed to identify, develop and implement flood mitigation options.
-These will help to reduce flood risk in the lower Maribyrnong River catchment, while also reflecting community values as much as possible.
+This study supports work to identify, develop and implement flood mitigation options for the lower Maribyrnong River catchment.

 About the study